ahmetbulur/alphabet-lotto/README.md

 # Alphabet Lotto

 - Java program for a simple version of Alphabet Lotto game.
-- The aim of the project is to implement program without using a data structure other than Stack.
+- The aim of the project is to implement program without using a data structure other than stack.
 - Rules & Scoring :

 ![gameplay](gameplay.png)